 If there’s one area where there’s a clear winner, it’s in space.
 Minivans are always going to be the winners in this category, and even the biggest SUV is never going to be able to compete with the storage space of a minivan.
 Looking at some of the basic models, the Honda Odyssey has a massive 148.5 cubic feet of storage space, while the Chevrolet Suburban has to satisfy itself with a mere 94.7 cubic feet of space.
 If space is a real concern, then you’re definitely going to want to opt for the larger minivan.

 When it comes to making a final decision, you’re always going to need to tailor your choice to your actual needs.
-Always look for advice from your car provider, and take the time to look at the most important areas that will have an effect on your journey.
+Always look for advice from your rental car provider, and take the time to look at the most important areas that will have an effect on your journey.
 There’s a big difference between using a car for the weekly shop, and heading into the woods for camping trips, so look at how you’re going to use the vehicle and you’ll find that making the choice of SUV vs minivan will be much easier.